Business · Industrial Technology and Skilled Trades

 NFPA 70E will review safety related work practices.

-600-volt switching is a Freeport policy class for non-electricians to learn how to operate company-identified switches within the plant.
-This portion of the course is designed to help the learner determine what role they play in interacting with switches, breakers, disconnects, and resets on the Freeport McMoRan properties.
+600-volt switching is for non-electricians to learn how to operate identified switches.
+This portion of the course is designed to help the learner determine what role they play in interacting with switches, breakers, disconnects, and resets.

 Meter safety will teach operation of the fluke 87 and review digital multimeter use.

-Electric motor control section of this course introduces electric relay control of AC electric motors found in industrial, commercial, and residential applications.
+Electric motor control introduces electric relay control of AC electric motors found in industrial, commercial, and residential applications.
 Learner’s gain understanding of the operation, installation, design, and troubleshooting of AC electric motor control circuits for many common applications.
-Develops skills in interpreting schematics, system design, motor start / stop circuits, motor sequence control, reversing motor control, and motor jogging.
+Learners develops skills in interpreting schematics, system design, motor start / stop circuits, motor sequence control, reversing motor control, and motor jogging.
 Safety is emphasized throughout, highlighting motor safety, lockout/ tagout and safety interlocks.

 Credits 4.0This course introduces the student to both Variable Frequency Drives and Electrical Raceways.

-Variable frequency AC drives teaches variable frequency AC solid-state control of 3-phase electric motors.
+Variable Frequency AC Drives teaches variable frequency AC solid-state control of 3-phase electric motors.
 Learners develop knowledge in the operation, installation, performance analysis, troubleshooting, and design of AC solid state control using 2-wire, 3-wire, manual, and open-loop speed control.
-Highlights motor jogging and dynamic braking as well as programmable acceleration and deceleration.
+Motor jogging and dynamic braking as well as programmable acceleration and deceleration are highlighted.

-The electrical raceways concepts taught begin with the introduction to raceways including conduit basics, EMT conduit cutoff and preparation, conduit bodies and boxes, and conduit fittings.
+The Electrical Raceways concepts taught includes an introduction to raceways including conduit basics, EMT conduit cutoff and preparation, conduit bodies and boxes, and conduit fittings.
 Basic conduit bending includes conduit benders, basic conduit bending, and offset bends.
-This course leads into more in depth topics such as advanced raceways including IMC conduit and flexible conduit, conductors, disconnects, and over current protection, and conduit sizing and wire pulling techniques.
+This course leads into more in depth topics such as advanced raceways including IMC conduit and flexible conduit, conductors, disconnects, over current protection, conduit sizing, and wire pulling techniques.

 FCR 132: Quilting